Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

 Each of those templates have predefined fields that correspond to the specific work processes around bugs, tasks etc. In the following, we give a short overview of these different work processes.
-For each of those templates, the |SYSPRODUCTNAME| Team also tried to maintain a fair balance between sophistication and ease of use.
+For each of those templates, the Tuleap Team also tried to maintain a fair balance between sophistication and ease of use.
 As a consequence, fairly simple and straightforward templates are configured by default for all new hosted projects.
 Then it is up to the project members to